rayaman/multi/Documentation.md

 end):OnEnd(fucntion(step)
 	step:Destroy()
 end)
-multi:mainloop()
+multi:lightloop()
 ```

 # Coroutine based Threading (CBT)
 Helpful methods are wrapped around the builtin coroutine module which make it feel like real threading.

 **threads.\* used within threaded enviroments**
-- `thread.sleep(NUMBER n)` -- Holds execution of the thread until a certain amount of time has passed
+- `thread.sleep(NUMBER n)` — Holds execution of the thread until a certain amount of time has passed
-- `VARIABLE returns = thread.hold(FUNCTION func)` -- Hold execution until the function returns non nil.
+- `VARIABLE returns = thread.hold(FUNCTION func)` — Hold execution until the function returns non nil.
 All returns are passed to the thread once the conditions have been met.
 To pass nil use `multi.NIL`
-- `thread.skip(NUMBER n)` -- How many cycles should be skipped until I execute again
+- `thread.skip(NUMBER n)` — How many cycles should be skipped until I execute again
-- `thread.kill()` -- Kills the thread
+- `thread.kill()` — Kills the thread
-- `thread.yeild()` -- Is the same as using thread.skip(0) or thread.sleep(0), hands off control until the next cycle
+- `thread.yeild()` — Is the same as using thread.skip(0) or thread.sleep(0), hands off control until the next cycle
-- `BOOLEAM bool = thread.isThread()` -- Returns true if the current running code is inside of a coroutine based thread
+- `BOOLEAM bool = thread.isThread()` — Returns true if the current running code is inside of a coroutine based thread
-- `NUMBER conres = thread.getCores()` -- Returns the number of cores that the current system has. (used for system threads)
+- `NUMBER conres = thread.getCores()` — Returns the number of cores that the current system has. (used for system threads)
-- `thread.set(STRING name, VARIABLE val)` -- A global interface where threads can talk with eachother. sets a variable with name and its value
+- `thread.set(STRING name, VARIABLE val)` — A global interface where threads can talk with eachother. sets a variable with name and its value
-- `thread.get(STRING name)` -- Gets the data stored in name
+- `thread.get(STRING name)` — Gets the data stored in name
-- `VARIABLE val = thread.waitFor(STRING name)` -- Holds executon of a thread until variable name exists
+- `VARIABLE val = thread.waitFor(STRING name)` — Holds executon of a thread until variable name exists
-- `thread.request(THREAD th,STRING cmd, VARIABLE args)` -- Sends a request to the selected thread telling it to do a certain command
+- `thread.request(THREAD th,STRING cmd, VARIABLE args)` — Sends a request to the selected thread telling it to do a certain command
-- `th = thread.getRunningThread()` -- Returns the currently running thread
+- `th = thread.getRunningThread()` — Returns the currently running thread
-- `VARIABLE returns or nil, "TIMEOUT" = thread.holdFor()` -- Holds until a condidtion is met, or if there is a timeout nil,"TIMEOUT"
+- `VARIABLE returns or nil, "TIMEOUT" = thread.holdFor(NUMBER: sec, FUNCTION: condition)` — Holds until a condidtion is met, or if there is a timeout nil,"TIMEOUT"
-- `VARIABLE returns or nil, "TIMEOUT" = thread.holdWithin(NUMBER: skip, FUNCTION: func)` -- Holds until a condition is met or n cycles have happened.
+- `VARIABLE returns or nil, "TIMEOUT" = thread.holdWithin(NUMBER: skip, FUNCTION: func)` — Holds until a condition is met or n cycles have happened.
-- `returns or handler = thread:newFunction(FUNCTION: func, [BOOLEAN: holdme false])` -- func: The function you want to be threaded. holdme: If true the function waits until it has returns and then returns them.
+- `returns or handler = thread:newFunction(FUNCTION: func, [BOOLEAN: holdme false])` — func: The function you want to be threaded. holdme: If true the function waits until it has returns and then returns them.
 Otherwise the function returns a table
-	- `handler.connect(Function: func(returns))` -- Connects to the event that is triggered when the returns are avaiable
+	- `handler.connect(Function: func(returns))` — Connects to the event that is triggered when the returns are avaiable
-	- `VARIAABLE returns = handler.wait()`  -- Waits until returns are avaiable and then returns them
+	- `VARIAABLE returns = handler.wait()` — Waits until returns are avaiable and then returns them

 # CBT: newService(FUNCTION: func)
 `serv = newService(FUNCTION: func(self,TABLE: data))`
-- `serv.OnError(FUNCTION: func)` -- connection that fired if there is an error
+- `serv.OnError(FUNCTION: func)` — connection that fired if there is an error
-- `serv.OnStopped(FUNCTION: func(serv))` -- connection that is fired when a service is stopped
+- `serv.OnStopped(FUNCTION: func(serv))` — connection that is fired when a service is stopped
-- `serv.OnStarted(FUNCTION: func(serv))` -- connection that is fired when a service is started
+- `serv.OnStarted(FUNCTION: func(serv))` — connection that is fired when a service is started
-- `serv.Start()` -- Starts the service
+- `serv.Start()` — Starts the service
-- `serv.Stop()` -- Stops the service and destroys the data table
+- `serv.Stop()` — Stops the service and destroys the data table
-- `serv.Pause()` -- Pauses the service
+- `serv.Pause()` — Pauses the service
-- `serv.Resume()` -- Resumes the service
+- `serv.Resume()` — Resumes the service
-- `serv.GetUpTime()` -- Returns the amount of time the service has been running
+- `serv.GetUpTime()` — Returns the amount of time the service has been running
-- `serv.SetPriority(PRIORITY: pri)` -- Sets the priority of the service
+- `serv.SetPriority(PRIORITY: pri)` — Sets the priority of the service
 	- `multi.Priority_Core`
 	- `multi.Priority_Very_High`
 	- `multi.Priority_High`